alexcolls/web3-contracts-bundle/contracts/games/MarketPlace/README.md

 ### getSellersList
 Returns the list of known sellers in the marketplace.

-### getOnSaleTokenIds
-Retrieve the token IDs, sellers, and prices of tokens listed for sale within a specified range (start and end) for a given contract address and seller.

 ##License
 This smart contract is released under the MIT License.